Heat Cramps Quick Overview

 Heat cramps are painful, brief muscle cramps that occur during or after exercise or work in a hot environment.
 Muscles may spasm or jerk involuntarily.
 Cramping may also be delayed and occur a few hours later.

 Heat cramps usually involve muscles fatigued by heavy work such as the calves, thighs, abdominal muscles, and shoulders.
+Heat cramps also may involve the chest or abdominal cavity (stomach cramps) in severe cases.
 A person is most at risk when:

 YOU MAY ALSO LIKE